A group of speech bubbles gathers together and shares their respective stories

 Find a mentor in the MBC community

-More than a few of you shared that now is the time to start connecting with women who have experience with metastatic breast cancer.
-There is an entire community of women who know exactly what you are going through.
-These women can be found in your town or city, or online through sites such as the Advancedbreastcancer.net Facebook page.
-Once you do connect with these women, not only will you find empathy and understanding, but you’ll receive guidance and suggestions from those who have first-hand experience with this diagnosis.
+More than a few of you shared that now is the time to start connecting with people who have experience with metastatic breast cancer.
+There is an entire community who know exactly what you are going through.
+These people can be found in your town or city, or online through sites such as the Advancedbreastcancer.net Facebook page.

-“Find a mentor—someone who has your same diagnosis and is slightly "ahead" of you in terms of time.”
+“Find a mentor—someone who has your same diagnosis and is slightly 'ahead' of you in terms of time.”

 “Find an online group.
 How I wish I had that.
 I had no clue what MBC was.
 I was getting rid of clothes, cleaning out junk drawers and planning to die.
 It was so, so sad.
 And then I found support online from women just like me!
 Living, advocating, researching, amazing, honest women that I felt safe with.
 I have learned so much.”